c4rm4x/C4rm4x.WebApi/README.md

 #How to build

-Please, add https://www.myget.org/F/public-c4rm4x/api/v3/index.json as part of yours package sources.
+Please, add https://www.myget.org/F/public-c4rm4x/api/v3/index.json as part of your package sources.